 Simon was well regarded and built a substantial medical practice in the area.
 In 1821 he recruited Dr. Calvin Hubbard to assume the practice.
 The couple’s personal life was tragic.
 They lost their son, Melville Goodell, in 1820 at age of 16 days.
 Lydia herself died in Nelson May 3, 1823 probably in childbirth with the birth of their second child, a girl.
 They are all buried in the Village Cemetery.
 Simon sold the place and moved back to Vermont.
 He remarried two years later and named his first child Lydia Melville Goodell.
 By then he had moved to Lowville, New York.
 He died there in 1865.
 Simon sold the place in 1826 to Henry Melville an Amos Stoddard.
 Each had family homes nearby so it is not clear who live here between 1826 and 1841.

 Daniel French was born in Bedford, NH in 1797 and married Polly Riddle in 1820.
 The couple had five children including Silas and Edward.
 In 1841 Daniel was called to be the minister of the Nelson Church.
 He bought 26 acres of land “just south of the burying ground” from Oliver Stone who had a cobbler business right next to the old common.
-Daniel probably built the house there shortly afterwards.
 In 1852 he sold he place to his son, Silas, and moved to Hudson, NH.

 In 1939 the place came into the possession of D. Page Wheelwright.
-It remained in his family (the Iselin’s) for three generations.
+It remained in his family for three generations.
 It was recently purchased by Keenan and Patricia Blanchard.